spacexfy/spacexfy/README.md

 ---

-# About SPACEXFY
+# About SPACEXFY.ai

-**Spacexfy** is a trading platform serving clients across the UK, Europe, and Australia.
+**SPACEXFY.ai** is a trading platform serving clients across the UK, Europe, and Australia.

 We prioritize our clients by providing a smooth trading experience supported by modern technology, comprehensive educational resources, market insights, and dedicated customer support.